 If you’re overwhelmed by the prospect of solar panels and how best to generate your own power, there are plenty of companies which can help you retrofit your home to be more environmentally friendly.
 Adjustments can be made even to older homes to keep them eco-friendly.

 This is by far one of the simplest and least expensive items on our list.
-LED lighting is a far more energy-efficient and environmentally friendly way of lighting your home then traditional incandescent bulbs.
+LED lighting is a far more energy-efficient and environmentally friendly way of lighting your home than traditional incandescent bulbs.
 They last hundreds of times longer than incandescent bulbs, so they cost less to replace, and less are produced.
-They’re safe to use outside in all weather, and don’t carry the risk of shock.
+They’re safe to use outside in all weather and don’t carry the risk of shock.
 Best of all, unlike traditional bulbs, there are no toxic materials used in production.
-They are clean, and totally recyclable, making them the best possible light source for a green home.
-Save yourself money, save the environment, and get a more efficient form of lighting, and all you have to do is swap the bulb out?
+They are clean and totally recyclable, making them the best possible light source for a green home.
+Save yourself money, save the environment, and get a more efficient form of lighting, and all you have to do is swap the bulb out.
 Sounds perfect to me!

 Conserving water comes high on the list of environmental concerns, right along with energy conservation.
 With a few changes and swaps to your fixtures and water tank, you can drastically cut down your water consumption.
 Choose a tankless hot water system to heat and cool your water much cheaper, using much less energy.